Resources for DREAMers

-- Undergraduate Research: is a way to gain career-relevant skills while earning credit, and offers the possibility of earning a stipend (a regular fixed payment for work or to defray school costs).
-Start exploring by using the Undergraduate Research Database and identifying projects and faculty you’d be interested in working with.
-You can also look at faculty bio pages and contact faculty whose research interests align with your own.
+- Undergraduate Research is a way to gain career-relevant skills while earning credit, and offers the possibility of earning a stipend (a regular fixed payment for work or to defray school costs).
+Start exploring the Undergraduate Research Database to identify projects and faculty you’d be interested in working with.
+You can also look at faculty bio pages and directly contact faculty whose research interests align with yours.

 - LinkedIn Learning: is an on-demand video learning platform to help you develop and enhance skills.
 It’s a free resource for all UW students.
 You can create Learning Paths of Collections on LinkedIn Learning in various topics.